 A branch of knowledge or study dealing with a body of facts or truths systematically arranged and showing the operation of general laws

 This then leads us to the scientific method.
-The scientific method is essentially what scientists use in order to do science; this method qualifies what is science and what isn’t.
+The scientific method is essentially what scientists use (in principle) in order to do science.
 The oxford dictionary definition the scientific method as:

 A method of procedure that has characterized natural science since the 17th century, consisting in systematic observation, measurement, and experiment, and the formulation, testing, and modification of hypotheses

 So where did the scientific method come from?
 To be precise, the definition above does not state that the scientific method came about in the 17th century; it just says that it has characterized natural science since the 17th century.
 There isn’t a set time where any one man invented the entire method.
 Over time esteemed names such as Newton, Galileo and Francis Bacon have contributed to what we now hold to be the scientific method.